thomasloven/nextrevo-mod/README.md

 ![bild](https://github.com/thomasloven/nextrevo-mod/assets/1299821/b29ef62d-02d0-4970-91e3-02ffcfbc3d88)
 ![IMG_6832](https://github.com/thomasloven/nextrevo-mod/assets/1299821/5e719c55-b4e3-4342-9630-8e2084902000)
-Then I put the top part in the chuck of my drill chuck and spun it against a metal file to slowly get it to the right length.
+Then I put the top part in the chuck of my drill chuck and spun it against a metal file to slowly get it to the right length.<br>
 I kept rechecking the combination of revo nozzle and steel tube in the partially assembled nextruder until I got a fit that seemed right.

 I cooled the tube in water frequently, and made sure to chamfer the cut edge slightly and to clean it from metal shavings before each test fit.